AxlPci — PCI/PCIe config-space access

 Returns a pointer to a static internal cursor; the storage is reused across calls and is invalidated by the next call.
 Pass NULL to start the walk fresh, or the previous non-NULL return value to advance — passing any other pointer (including a caller-allocated AxlPciAddr) restarts iteration silently.
 The caller never owns the cursor’s storage.

-Empty slots (vendor ID 0xFFFF) are skipped.
+device” sentinel) and 0x0000 (a reserved vendor ID — some chipsets return all-zero config reads for disconnected slots, producing “phantom” 0000:0000 devices).
 Single-function devices are detected via the header-type byte and their functions 1–7 are skipped.

 Parameters: